 This test has been used for more than 50 years.
 The ASTM E 1907 describes the test procedure which is still accepted by some flooring manufacturers.

-Use a 18 in.
+Use an 18 in.
 (460 mm) square transparent polyethylene sheet at least 4 mils (0.10 mm) thick.
 Tape it to the concrete slab with a 2 in. wide duct tape – all edges must be sealed tight.
 Leave the plastic sheet in place for at least 16 hours.
 Then, remove the sheet and check for the presence of moisture – droplets on the underside of the sheet or on the concrete, a darker color of the concrete surface.

+Years ago, when flooring adhesives were more moisture-resistant than these days, this test was sufficient before installing flooring.
+However, this test does not provide a reliable indication of the floor moisture condition.
 16 hours is not long enough to reflect the moisture movement from the bottom to the top of the slab but it largely indicates the conditions of the surface.
 It may also reflect condensation on the surface instead of the moisture flow through the slab.

 Once the concrete surface is covered, water cannot evaporate and the moisture levels equalize through the slab.
 This may also bring to the surface more alkalis from inside the concrete.

-So, the vapor transmission and alkalinity tests cannot offer a 100% guarantee of long-term successful floor covering installation.
+Consequently, the vapor transmission and alkalinity tests cannot offer a 100% guarantee of long-term successful floor covering installation.
 There is still some uncertainty.
 No wonder that the flooring manufacturers set the limits conservatively low.

-There are epoxy or hybrid coatings, and special membranes.
-Many flooring contractors just put down a plastic sheet before installing hardwood flooring.
+Most flooring contractors just put down a plastic sheet before installing hardwood flooring.

-Plastic sheets or membranes trap all moisture and may cause molds and mildew.
-But this takes time and will usually outlast the 5-year warranty on flooring.
+Plastic sheets or membranes trap all moisture rising through the concrete, which may cause molds and mildew and musty odors.
+But this takes time and will usually outlast the contractors’ 5-year warranty on the flooring.

-The better solution is to deep-seal the concrete slab with RadonSeal Penetrating Concrete Sealer.
-It reacts deep inside the concrete and seals it permanently.
-As it passes through the surface, it neutralizes lime and alkalis, reducing its alkalinity.
-It hardens the surface but does not change its profile – leaves the concrete suitable for paints, adhesives, thinset, etc.
+The best solution is to deep-seal the concrete slab with RadonSeal Penetrating Concrete Sealer.
+It reacts deep inside the concrete, expands inside the pores, cures, and seals them permanently.
+And as it passes through the surface, it neutralizes lime and alkalis, reducing the alkalinity of the surface.
+It hardens the surface but does not change its profile – leaving the concrete suitable for paints, adhesives, thinset, etc.